instana/openapi/spec/descriptions/tagApplicationMetrics.md

 ### Mandatory Parameters

 **metrics** A list of metric objects that define which metric should be returned, with the defined aggregation.
 Each metrics objects consists of minimum two items:
-1. *metric* select a particular metric to get a list of available metrics query the [catalogue endpoint](#operation/getMetricDefinitions)
+1. *metric* select a particular metric to get a list of available metrics query the [catalog endpoint](#operation/getApplicationCatalogMetrics)
 2. *aggregation* depending on the selected metric different aggregations are available e.g. SUM, MEAN, P95.
-The aforementioned [catalogue endpoint](#operation/getMetricDefinitions) gives you the metrics with the available aggregations.
+The aforementioned [catalog endpoint](#operation/getApplicationCatalogMetrics) gives you the metrics with the available aggregations.

 ### Optional Parameters